Graco 4Ever All-in-1 Car Seat

 Conclusion:

 So, does the Graco 4Ever DLX do everything it claims to?
 Mostly, yes.
 Because of its height, it is one of the longest-lasting rear-facing seats on the market for tall kids who still weigh less than 40 lbs.
-Forward-facing, it has harness heights comparable to many forward-facing-only seats, and will easily get almost every child to an appropriate booster age.
+Forward-facing, the tall max harness height combined with 65 lb. weight limit should easily get most kids to an appropriate age and size to transition to booster use.

 Please visit Graco’s website for more information.